mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-25 -- Rep. Steve Knight (R) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-25)
 ### Committees
+Steve Knight is the #8 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Steve Knight is the #10 Republican on the House Committee on Science, Space, and Technology

+Steve Knight is the #4 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```